General Assembly 2018 made a decision about responsible stewardship of God's creation.

 Assembly agreed that the list of actions be sent to every congregation, church schools, and social service agencies with a connection to the Church to report on their progress of implementation.
 The report to Assembly, including list of actions, can be read here.

-In 2016, the Church adopted the “We Say Yes” statement, which includes reference to our beliefs about caring for creation:
+General Assembly 2016 adopted the “We Say Yes” statement, which includes reference to the Church's beliefs about caring for creation:

 “We say yes to a sustainable and zero carbon economy: we say no to policies and practices that contribute to unsustainable growth such as dependence on fossil fuels and excessive lifestyles.
 Therefore we advocate movement towards clean and sustainable energy and action to limit destructive human impacts on the environment.”

-In 2014, the Church declared investment in the fossil fuel industry to be unethical, socially irresponsible and contrary to the Church’s mission of “caring for creation”.
-At this time, the Church request that its Property Trustees, who manage the major funds of the Church, consider divesting from fossil fuel investments.
+General Assembly 2014 declared investment in the fossil fuel industry to be unethical, socially irresponsible and contrary to the Church’s mission of “caring for creation”.
+At this time, the Church requested that its Property Trustees, who manage the major funds of the Church, consider divesting from fossil fuel investments.
+Read more

 The Church supports the Government’s ratification of the Kyoto Protocol, and we advocate for the ordering of our lives – as individuals and organisations - around sound principals of sustainability.
 We urge the Government to reiterate NZ’s anti-nuclear stance by condemning international plans to use nuclear power as a means of mitigating greenhouse emissions.
 We also urge the Government to hasten its development of strategies for the treatment and reduction of emissions caused by our agricultural sector, which causes most of NZ’s emissions.